MetteZeuner/miniex_5-/README.md

 <h3>My Program<h3>

 <h6>My program evolves around a passage from the book “Lord of the Rings” that I found online.
-When you click on the different themes, the passage changes some of its word making the story correspond with the theme.
-The inspiration of my program is based upon some fun examples I saw online, where words from books are changed thus making it a lot funnier or weirder.
+When you click on the different themes, the passage changes some of its words making the story correspond with the theme.
+The inspiration for my program is based upon some fun examples I saw online, where words from books are changed thus making it a lot funnier or weirder.
 My idea is just for fun and should not be taken seriously in any way.<h6>

 <h3>Functions used from RiTa library<h3>